 Hot dogs will be available at minimal cost throughout the day and night

-Vehicle movement will be restricted in the observing area after dusk as a courtesy to those who are observing.
+Vehicle movement will be restricted in the observing area after dark as a courtesy to those who are observing.

-for your waste water is included in camping fee.
-It is not
+your waste water is included in camping fee.
+It is not included